 Hands-on clinical training may be offered in physicians’ offices, clinics, or other health facilities.
 Class sizes are intentionally kept small so that students receive highly individualized one-on-one training from outstanding faculty and instructors.

-Special admission, licensing, or certification requirements may apply to students in this program.
+Special admission requirements may apply to students in this program.
 Applicants should familiarize themselves with these and speak with a program advisor if they have any questions or concerns.
 Prerequisites for the program include a high school diploma or GED and completion of the medical assistant application.

 Have questions?
 Would you like more information?
 Let us help connect you to an expert who can answer your questions and/or help you with pre-admission, academic assessment, financial aid or choosing a major.